 Modern and colorful bedrooms at the Brice Hotel

 I found the stay and pampered lifestyle at the Brice matches perfectly with the casual Southern hospitality right down to the complementary afternoon wine and tea time with small bites.
 It’s a perfect way to unwind after a full day of discovery in Savannah’s historic district and enjoy being centrally located downtown.

-For more details, images and room rates with the Brice hotel, follow this link for the best prices and updated information.
+For more details, images and room rates with the Brice hotel, Check Trip Advisor here for the best prices and updated information.

 Often when most people think of the quintessential Southern city in Georgia, thoughts immediately get directed to the gorgeous city of Savannah, and no wonder.
 The city really exudes the Southern history, classic architecture and squares, and that complete Southern hospitality and lifestyle effortlessly.
 Thanks for visiting today and checking out this post on Visit Savannah in 48 hours.
 If you enjoyed the images and post, could you please share it with any of the social media buttons located around the post.

 If you enjoyed this article, please pin this post

 Disclosure – There are affiliates links on this posts which provide a small commission to support this site at no extra cost to you.
 Thank you for reading, and happy travels